 Experts and health officials wouldn’t fear the diabesity epidemic so much if it weren’t for such dire health conditions.
-After all, the conditions type 2 diabetes and obesity spawn range from bothersome to serious to deadly.
+After all, the conditions associated with type 2 diabetes and obesity range from bothersome to serious to deadly.
 Let’s review some of these conditions:

 Since diabesity is the combination of type 2 diabetes and obesity, we’ll list the health complications for these two conditions separately.

 The health risks of being overweight or obese include: